 Minimum 4 years old to walk the pigs.

 Minimum 2 years

 Minimum 9 years old.

 This experience is not suitable for children under 9 years old.
 (Please note it's not possible walk the donkeys and carry a child at the same time.)

 This experience is not suitable for children under 9 years old.

 Q Can I take pictures?

 A We'd love you to take pictures and post them on your social media to spread the word.

 Q Can I bring a picnic?

-A You're welcome to bring a small picnic to eat in the little summerhouse if no one else is using it.
+A (PICNICS ARE NOT ABLE TO TAKE PLACE CURRENTLY DUE TO THE COVID 19 RESTRICTIONS) You're welcome to bring a small picnic to eat in the little summerhouse if no one else is using it.
 Picnics anywhere else in the orchard are not possible due to this being an area of animal contact.
 Any food you bring in should not be carried around the orchard as there are free ranging animals about.
 Please either leave your picnic in the car and collect it when you're ready or put it inside the gated summerhouse area.
 Please wash your hands before eating or drinking.
 Please tidy up after your picnic and take all rubbish home with you.
 Any rubbish left blowing around the orchard can be fatal to the animals.